-There is no right to receive the Benefits of this plan after coverage ends, except as described in the Continuation of group coverage section.
+There is no right to receive the Benefits of this plan after coverage ends, except as described in the Extension of Benefits, Continuity of care, and Continuation of group coverage sections.

 If your Employer cancels coverage

 Your Employer may cancel coverage at any time.
 To cancel coverage, Your Employer must provide written notice to Blue Shield and its Employees.